Mati20041/scoreboard/README.md

 ## Assumptions

+1. Score is always absolute
+2. Score cannot be negative
+3. Home or Away teams cannot be playing any other match
+4. -,,-
+5. Score cannot be negative
+6. Finished matches are flagged
-1. Team is distinguishable by its name = for simplicity of code
+7. Team is distinguishable by its name = for simplicity of code
-2. Team cannot play with itself
+8. Team cannot play with itself
-3. Score cannot be negative?
+9. Score cannot be negative?